seethastars/dotfiles/README.md

 <small>

-> **Note:** I use the hyprland.sh script after a minimal install of Arch Linux using archinstall.
+> **Note:** I use the setup.sh script after a minimal install of Arch Linux using archinstall.

 </small>